A correction may be in store for Regis Corporation (NYSE:RGS) shares? - The Dwinnex

-In the latest session, Regis Corporation (NYSE: RGS) closed at $1.32 up 12.82% from its previous closing price of $1.17.
-In other words, the price has increased by $+0.1500 from its previous closing price.
-On the day, 1156013 shares were traded.
-RGS stock price reached its highest trading level at $1.4000 during the session, while it also had its lowest trading level at $1.2200.
+As of close of business last night, Regis Corporation’s stock clocked out at $1.31, down -7.75% from its previous closing price of $1.42.
+In other words, the price has decreased by -$0.1100 from its previous closing price.
+On the day, 613838 shares were traded.
+RGS stock price reached its highest trading level at $1.4700 during the session, while it also had its lowest trading level at $1.3100.

 Top 5 Cheap Stocks to Own Right Now